 D.d.5.
 The number and percent of waiver participants who report receiving services in accordance with the type, scope, amount, duration and frequency specified in their PCSP.
 N = Number of waiver participants who report receiving services in accordance with the type, scope, amount, duration and frequency specified in their PCSP.
 D = All waiver participants surveyed that were reviewed.

-Data Source (Select one): Analyzed collected data (including surveys, focus group, interviews, etc) If 'Other' is selected, specify: Medicaid Service Verification Survey
+Analyzed collected data (including surveys, focus group, interviews, etc)

+Medicaid Service Verification Survey

 Responsible Party for Frequency of data Sampling Approach data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies):